RodgersMM/Hero-Squad-App/README.md

 * Add squad name, size, and a cause
 * View a list of added squads
 * View a list of heroes in a squad

+## Technical Information

+### 1. Technologies Used
+The HSA is written in java (java-spark framework), HTML and CSS.

+### 2. Technical Requirements
+To use the HSA app, the user need to have access to a gadget with access to internet.
+Either wifi or mobile data internet connection will work.

+### 3. User Skills
+There are no special technical skills for users to use the HSA.
+Anyone can use this app so long as you follow the procedures.